Frequently Asked Questions on seL4

 For build instructions, and how to get started, see the Getting started page.
 Also, UNSW’s Advanced Operating Systems course has an extensive project component that builds an OS on top of seL4.
-If you have access to a Sabre Lite board, you should be able to do the project work yourself as a way of familiarising yourself with seL4.
+If you have access to an Odroid-C2, you should be able to do the project work yourself as a way of familiarising yourself with seL4.

 Where can I learn more?